myrjola/sheerluck/README.md

 Navigate to http://localhost:3003 to see the service in action.

-### Acknowledgements
+### Attribution

+Sheerluck logo made by Martin Yrjölä.

-Images was created with the assistance of DALL·E 2
+Images was created with the assistance of [DALL·E 2](https://openai.com/dall-e-2).

+HeroIcons made by [steveschoger](https://twitter.com/steveschoger).
+Available on https://heroicons.dev/.

+Game Icons made by [Delapouite](https://delapouite.com/) and Skoll.
+Available on https://game-icons.net.